 “‘Harmonious Diversity’ is seen in the curves, as each one has a unique shape, but they work together as an integrated and unified set.
 The ‘Olympic Spirit’ and the ‘Paralympic Spirit’ are reflected in the fluidity of the lines, simulating the agility of the athletes’ movements.
 ‘Contagious Energy’ is also present in the character set, in the different height of the letters, and in the bold connections.
 ‘Exuberant Nature’ is present in the letters’ overall design, and finally ‘True Engagement’ is present in the creation process, which included the participation and involvement of several different teams of people.”

 Jack is a freelance writer, editor and creative consultant, currently living and working in London.
-A self-medicating jazz junkie, hip hop head and dub disciple, he’s worked for a number of design, style and culture publications and creative agencies around the UK and Australia.
+He’s worked for a number of design, style and culture publications and creative agencies around the UK and Australasia.